olapiv/rondb-docker/README.md

 This repository creates the possibility of:
 - building cross-platform RonDB images
 - running local (non-production) RonDB clusters with docker-compose
-- benchmarking RonDB with Sysbench and DBT2
+- benchmarking RonDB with Sysbench and DBT2 on localhost
 - demo the usage of managed RonDB (upcoming)

 To learn more about RonDB, have a look at [rondb.com](https://rondb.com).